shanduur/container-object-storage-interface/docs/src/developing/clients/go.md

 ### Azure Blob

 In the implementation of Azure client, we will use [Azure SDK](https://github.com/Azure/azure-sdk-for-go) client library.
-Note, that the configuration is done with `NoCredentials` client, as the Azure secret contains shared access signatures (SAS).
+Note, that the configuration is done with `NoCredentials` client, as the Azure secret contains shared access signatures (SAS)[^2].

 ```go
 // import "example.com/pkg/storage/azure"